ProfJanetDavis/MVC-timer-python/README.md

 - `controller.py` defines the controller and an abstract base class for the view.
 - `view_text.py` implements a text-based timer.
 - `view_gui.py` implements a graphical timer using the `tkinter` library.
+- `timer.py` is the main application, which runs either the graphical or text-based timer depending on command-line arguments.

 # Exercises
 1. Read and run all Python files.
 Follow the links in the documentation.
 What questions do you have?